Temperature based form for calculating heat savings yourself

 The results of these calculations are shown in the later part of the form.
 The calculations are based on the same information as is used for the rest of the form, plus:

 - The maximum temperature possible to produce with the heat pump is taken into account.
-Thus adding increased electrical heating need when the forward water exceeds what the heat pump can produce
+Thus adding an increased electrical heating need when the forward water exceeds what the heat pump can produce

-- The assumption is that the change of COP due to the change of water temperature is proportional to the distance from the known COP/Input/Output curve for the heat pump (which may be non linear).
+- The assumption is that the change of COP due to the change of water temperature is proportional to the distance from the known COP/Input/Output curve for the heat pump (which may be non-linear).
 This assumption is good, but not exact

 Select temperature location